Mikele Leigertwood

 Mikele Benjamin Leigertwood (born 12 November 1982) is a former professional footballer who played as a defensive midfielder.
 Born in England, he represented the Antigua and Barbuda national team at international level.
+He is currently a first team coach at Reading.

 Club career

 Wimbledon

 Born in Enfield, Leigertwood began his career with Wimbledon.
 After progressing through the ranks at Wimbledon, he was one of a number of youngsters called up to the first team by the manager Terry Burton in September 2001.
 After his loan spell at Leyton Orient ended, he was given his first game for Wimbledon at the end of the 2001–02 season in a 1–0 defeat against Barnsley.

 In November 2001, Leigertwood was loaned out to Leyton Orient and made his professional debut in a 3–0 win over Oxford United.
 His performances quickly led to the extension of his loan spell at Leyton Orient on two occasions.
 Leigertwood went on to make eight appearances for Leyton Orient before returning to his parent club.

 At the start of the 2002–03 season, Leigertwood began to establish himself in the starting eleven for the side.
 However, it wasn't until 1 October 2002 that he scored his first goal for Wimbledon against Portsmouth in the League Cup.
 Leigertwood continued to hold down a first team spot until he suffered injuries in early March.
 While on the sidelines, he signed a contract extension that tied him to the club until 2006.
 He returned from injury on 7 April 2003, starting a 1–0 win over Sheffield United.
 By the end of the 2002–03 season, Leigertwood had made thirty–three appearances, scoring once in all competitions.

 At the start of the 2003–04 season, Wimbledon entered administration.
 Up until his departure from the club, Leigertwood started every match in the first half of the season.
 On 26 August 2003, he scored his first goal of the season in a 3–2 loss against Norwich City. and his second of the season on 25 October 200, in a 3–1 loss against Watford.
 When leaving Wimbledon, he had played 65 games, scoring three times.